-For all modules, notification will not be sent to the logged in technician.
+For all modules, notifications will not be sent to the logged in Technician.

-Similarly, for notifications like "Alert the following technicians by email when a new request is created", notification will not be sent to the logged in technician if he is included in the notify list.
+- Similarly, for notifications like "Alert the following technicians by email when a new request is created", notifications will not be sent to the logged in Technician if he is included in the notify list.